Symantec forecast falls short of estimates as PC market weakens

-Symantec Corp(SYMC.O), maker of Norton anti-virus software, reported lower-than-expected second-quarter revenue and forecast third-quarter results below expectations, hit by low demand for storage and security products and a weak PC market.
+Symantec Corp, maker of Norton anti-virus software, reported lower-than-expected second-quarter revenue and forecast third-quarter results below expectations, hit by low demand for storage and security products and a weak PC market.

 Symantec shares were down 12.5 percent in extended trading.